 Outer Canon

 Shambhala: The Sacred Path of the Warrior, by Chogyam Trungpa.
-Chogyam Trungpa is (rightly) a controversial figure, but his organization Shambhala was the only large-scale attempt to import Vajrayana to the United States to date, and his influence on Western Buddhism was enormous.
-This book was transformative for me and some of its images continue to shape my practice.
-I have not read Cutting Through Spiritual Materialism but it’s the other main Trungpa book people recommend.
+Chogyam Trungpa is rightly controversial for disturbing reasons you can find by googling.
+At the same time, his organization Shambhala was the only large-scale attempt to import Vajrayana to the United States to date, and his contribution to Western Buddhism was enormous.
+This book was transformative when I read it years ago, and some of its images continue to shape my practice.
+I have not read Cutting Through Spiritual Materialism but it’s the other main Trungpa book people talk about.

 The Dzogchen View, Dzogchen Non-Meditation, and Original Perfection, by Keith Dowman.
 These are picked somewhat randomly from his many books.
 Dowman translates and gives lucid commentary on core Dzogchen texts.
-He favors an unstinting and bracingly direct view he calls “radical Dzogchen,” expression of which involves a great deal of paradox.
-Reading these books consistently alters my conscious experience in inexplicable ways, and I just like his style.
+He favors an bracingly direct view he calls “radical Dzogchen,” expression of which involves a lot of seemingly paradoxical statements.
+Reading these books consistently alters my conscious experience in ineffable ways, and I just think his style is cool.

 Other Potent and Potentially Pertinent Psychophysical Paths